 Properties will only fall into this class for a maximum period of 12 months and must be substantially unfurnished and unoccupied for the full term.

 Properties that have already been unoccupied and unfurnished for a period of 24 months cannot qualify for this discount.
-If this discount is granted while the property has been empty and unfurnished for less than 24 months, upon reaching 24 months it will then be classed as a Long Term Empty property subject to a 150% charge as detailed above.
+If this discount is granted while the property has been empty and unfurnished for less than 24 months, upon reaching 24 months it will then be classed as a Long Term Empty property subject to a premium as detailed above.

 A Class D discount application form is available to print off, complete and return.
 This will help determine if the discount is applicable.